mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-2.md

 func copyArrayToSlice(dest []byte, src *[8]byte) {
 	_ = dest[8]                                // 1. bounds check
-	temp := binary.LittleEndian.Uint64(src[:]) // 2. read the contents of the source array into temp binary.LittleEndian.PutUint64(dest, temp)  // 3. write the contents into the destiny slice }
+	temp := binary.LittleEndian.Uint64(src[:]) // 2. read the contents of the source array into temp binary.LittleEndian.PutUint64(dest, temp)  // 3. write the contents into the destination slice }
 ```